abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 Inside an entity, operations can be categorized in *Command* and *Query*.
 Commands are operations that change the internal state of an entity and queries are operations that do some calculations and return the result without changing the internal state of the entity.
 Joining these two operations could be problematic in some situations.
-In this way the concept of *Side-Effect-Free* comes into *DDD*.
+In this way, the concept of *Side-Effect-Free* comes into *DDD*.

 Consider that you have the *Entity* below: